phospho-app/phospho/examples/agents/streamlit_santa_agent/README.md

 We are a team of AI builders enabling observability for LLM-apps at any scale.

-Feel free to reach out to *contact@phospho.app* for technical questions, job opportunities, and anything else.
+Feel free to reach out to *contact@phospho.ai* for technical questions, job opportunities, and anything else.

 We are also on [Discord](https://discord.gg/wk4uBSnKyW).
 Come and chat with the community!